vivianskim20/climate-change/README.md

 The survey used to collect the dataset is shown here.
 I added these questions in my Notebook for convenience as well.

 ### Dataset
 The link to this dataset is: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/8Z7M4G.
+This is part of the research project done by Salomon, Preston, and Tannenbaum about the causes of peoples’ attitudes and beliefs about climate change in 2015.